 Young people in Japan are not that interested in politics, their own government, or taking part in the democratic process.

 This could be refreshing for you if you’re coming from a politically charged society in a country that values the opinions of its citizens.
-Or it can be frustrating for you to be surrounded by a population that does not seem to care or actively vote.
+Or it can be frustrating to be surrounded by a population that does not seem to care or actively vote.

 On average, your cost of living in Japan should be around JPY200,000 to JPY300,000 for a comfortable lifestyle.
 A comfortable lifestyle is certainly different for each person, and your family size is a large factor.
 Also, if you have someone to share the cost of accommodations with, it will be lower.

-That said, I’ll give you a breakdown of my own personal living expenses.
+Here is a breakdown of my own personal living expenses.

-For your electric, gas, Internet, and water in 2023, the cost is around JPY25,000 to JPY30,000.
-All prices have gone up significantly since 2022 due to economic conditions.
+For your electricity, gas, Internet, and water, the cost is around JPY25,000 to JPY30,000.
+All prices have gone up significantly in recent years due to economic conditions.

 Grocery costs depend on the size of your family, but for a single person who doesn’t go out to eat more than once or twice a week, it could range from JPY50,000 to JPY60,000.